Justin Bieber discography

-After a two-year music hiatus, Bieber released a collaboration with Jack Ü titled "Where Are Ü Now", which reached number eight on the US Billboard Hot 100 and gave him his first Grammy Award.
-It was included as a promotional single on his fourth studio album, Purpose, which was released on November 13, 2015.
-The album debuted atop the US Billboard 200 with his career-best first-week sales, selling 522,000 copies and moving a total of 649,000 equivalent album units.
-Bieber released "What Do You Mean?" as the lead single from Purpose, which topped charts in 20 countries, including the United States.
-On September 19, 2015, Bieber became the youngest male soloist to debut at number one on the US Billboard Hot 100.
-He released "Sorry" and "Love Yourself" as the second and third singles from the album, which became international hits and topped charts in countries around the world.
-He became the first artist in history to occupy the entire top 3 of the UK Singles Chart.
+Bieber collaborated with Jack Ü on "Where Are Ü Now", which peaked at eight on the US Billboard Hot 100.
+His fourth studio album, Purpose, which was released on November 13, 2015, debuted atop the US Billboard 200, with first-week sales of 522,000 copies and moving a total of 649,000 equivalent album units.
+The lead single "What Do You Mean?", made him the youngest male soloist to debut at number one on the US Billboard Hot 100.
+He also released "Sorry" and "Love Yourself", making the first artist in history to occupy the entire top 3 of the UK Singles Chart.
 "Love Yourself" topped Billboards Year-End Hot 100 Chart in 2016, followed by "Sorry" at number two, and made Bieber only the third artist in history to hold the top 2 positions of the Billboard Year-End Hot 100, after the Beatles in 1964 and Usher in 2004.
-"Company" was released as the fourth single from Purpose in March 2016.

-Bieber diversified on numerous collaborations between 2016 and 2019, with most achieving profound international success.
-He was co-featured on Major Lazer's single, "Cold Water", which debuted and peaked at number two on the US Billboard Hot 100.
-He was also featured on DJ Snake's single, "Let Me Love You", which peaked at number four on the US Billboard Hot 100.
-In 2017, Bieber joined Luis Fonsi and Daddy Yankee on a remix of their single, "Despacito".
-The remix helped propelled the original version of the song, which does not feature Bieber, to worldwide popularity.
-It tied the then-record for the most weeks at number one in US Billboard Hot 100 history, and earned Bieber his career-first Latin Grammy Award.
-He was co-featured on DJ Khaled's single, "I'm the One", which also topped charts globally.
-It debuted at number one on the US Billboard Hot 100 with Bieber replacing himself at the summit with "Despacito" a week later.
-Hence, Bieber became the first artist in history to chart new number-one singles in consecutive weeks.
-He appeared on David Guetta's single, "2U", and then released a collaboration with BloodPop titled "Friends", with both reaching the top 10 in numerous countries and peaking at top 20 in the US.
-In 2018, Bieber reunited with DJ Khaled on the latter's single, "No Brainer", which peaked at number five in the US.
-In 2019, he released a collaboration with Ed Sheeran titled "I Don't Care", which topped charts in 28 countries, and peaked at number two in the US.
-The same year, he released a collaboration with Dan + Shay titled "10,000 Hours", which reached number four in the US and earned Bieber his second Grammy Award.
+He was featured in Major Lazer's "Cold Water", which reached number two, and DJ Snake's "Let Me Love You", which peaked at number four.
+In 2017, he collaborated with Luis Fonsi and Daddy Yankee on a remix of their single "Despacito", which tied the then-record for the most weeks at number one in US Billboard Hot 100.
+Bieber co-featured on DJ Khaled's single, "I'm the One", debuting at number one on the US Billboard Hot 100 with Bieber replacing himself at the summit with "Despacito" a week later, making him the first artist to achieve consecutive number-one singles.
+In 2018, he reunited with Khaled on "No Brainer", peaking at number five, and in 2019, released "I Don't Care" with Ed Sheeran, reaching number two, and "10,000 Hours" with Dan + Shay, peaking at number four, in the US.